Blockley Township, Pennsylvania: History

 Within its boundaries were the villages of Hamilton, Mantua, West Philadelphia, Hestonville and Haddington.

 It was traversed by the Darby Road (today's Woodland Avenue) and Chadd’s Ford or Baltimore Pike, the road to West Chester, to Haverford and to Lancaster.

-The name is derived from Blockley, a parish in England in Gloucestershire from which the township's founder, William Warner, hailed.
+The name is derived from Blockley, a parish in England in Worcestershire (since 1931 in Gloucestershire) from which the township's founder, William Warner, hailed.
 In Philadelphia, "Blockley" was synonymous with the Blockley Almshouse that opened here in 1832.
 The township also contained The Woodlands; the former estate of William Hamilton, grandson of Andrew Hamilton, which was converted in 1840 to the Woodlands Cemetery.

 The boundaries and area changed on February 17, 1844, when the area encompassing Mantua and Hamilton were incorporated into the Borough of West Philadelphia, dividing the remaining township into two almost unconnected sections.

 The township was incorporated into Philadelphia proper by the 1854 Act of Consolidation.